emipa606/ArgoniansofBlackmarsh/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

 Argonians (in their native tongue of Jel they call themselves the Saxhleel, or People of the Root) are the reptilian natives of Black Marsh, a vast swampland province in southeastern Tamriel.
-The other races often prefer to refer to them as 'lizards' or the 'Lizard Folk' instead, especially when meaning to be derogative.
+The other races often prefer to refer to them as &apos;lizards&apos; or the &apos;Lizard Folk&apos; instead, especially when meaning to be derogative.
 They are known as the foremost experts in guerrilla warfare throughout the Starry Heart, a reputation brought upon them by defending their borders from enemies for countless centuries.

 ![Image](https://i.imgur.com/Rs6T6cr.png)